 UNWRA has done everything it can in the places it can access.
-UNWRA staff wasted no time when they heard about potential thyphoid outbreak in Yarmouk.
-They took blood and water samples from those who showed symptoms, and within 24 hours thyphoid medicine was delivered to Yarmouk.
-Currently, the number of cases are decreasing and under control.
+UNWRA staff wasted no time when they heard about the potential typhoid outbreak in Yarmouk.
+They took blood and water samples from those who showed symptoms, and within 24 hours typhoid medicine was delivered to Yarmouk.
+Currently, the number of cases is decreasing and under control.

 Agencies are preparing for worsening conditions in Deraa and Aleppo.
-Before conflict started in 2011, there were 560,000 Palestinian refugees registered with the UNWRA in Syria; today, there are 480,000, 95 percent of which need constant aid.
-The number of consultation for medical services have gone up from 100 to 500.
+Before the conflict started in 2011, there were 560,000 Palestinian refugees registered with the UNWRA in Syria; today, there are 480,000, 95 percent of which need constant aid.
+The number of consultations for medical services has gone up from 100 to 500.